faskowit/multiAtlasTT/README.md

   * > Zuo, X.N., et al. An open science resource for establishing reliability and reproducibility in functional connectomics, Sci data, 1:140049, 2014.
   * yeo17dil is a version of the yeo17 split-label atlas without gaps between the labels; was created by using the [dilateParcellation](https://github.com/faskowit/dilateParcellation) tool
   * <sup>3</sup>
+* Added data from [Arslan et. al 2017 Box](https://imperialcollegelondon.app.box.com/s/g5q0kyvpqdha5jgofhmiov9ws1ao0hi0/)  (*note: experimental*)
+  * We transformed the Arslan data, which is fs_LR 32k space, to fsaverage space, and then made .annot files in this space.
+For these data, we created arbitrary parcel names and LUT files.
+The LUT files here seem to have some weirdness in them regarding hemisphere assignments.
+Thus, these atlases are provided as a means to slice up the cortex.
+The names and correspondences of the LUT should be determined independently; *not* based on the LUT files provided here.
+  * arslan_res* (150, 250, 347 + 14 subcort nodes)
+    * > Arslan, S., & Rueckert, D. (2015, October).
+Multi-level parcellation of the cerebral cortex using resting-state fMRI.
+In International Conference on Medical Image Computing and Computer-Assisted Intervention (pp. 47-54).
+Springer, Cham.
+  * baldassano (172 + 14 subcort nodes)
+    * > Baldassano, C., Beck, D. M., & Fei-Fei, L. (2015).
+Parcellating connectivity in spatial maps.
+PeerJ, 3, e784.
+  * fan (210 + 14 subcort nodes)
+    * > Fan, L., Li, H., Zhuo, J., Zhang, Y., Wang, J., Chen, L., ... & Fox, P. T. (2016).
+The human brainnetome atlas: a new brain atlas based on connectional architecture.
+Cerebral cortex, 26(8), 3508-3526.
+  * ica (168 + 14 subcort nodes)
+    * > Beckmann, C. F., & Smith, S. M. (2004).
+Probabilistic independent component analysis for functional magnetic resonance imaging.
+IEEE transactions on medical imaging, 23(2), 137-152.
+  * power (130 + 14 subcort nodes)
+    * > Power, J. D., Cohen, A. L., Nelson, S. M., Wig, G. S., Barnes, K. A., Church, J. A., ... & Petersen, S. E. (2011).
+Functional network organization of the human brain.
+Neuron, 72(4), 665-678.
+  * shen (200 + 14 subcort nodes)
+    * > Shen, X., Tokoglu, F., Papademetris, X., & Constable, R. T. (2013).
+Groupwise whole-brain parcellation from resting-state fMRI data for network node identification.
+Neuroimage, 82, 403-415.

 ## Notes